-- Students will be able to understand the microscope, cutting sections, mount, stain and slide preparation. - To know about cell and its organelles - To understand the parts of plant and their modifications - Able to know the system using software - Able to Identify types of bones. - To Determine blood group, blood pressure and tidal volume.
+- Students will be able to understand the microscope, cutting sections, mount, stain and slidepreparation. - To examine about cell and their organelles - To understand the parts of the plant and their modifications - Able to know the system using software - Able to Identify types of bones. - To Determine blood group, blood pressure and tidal volume.